Programme of Transnational eco-system based Water Management

 Master’s thesis (30 EC)

-The final semester of this programme consists of a research internship including a Master’s thesis.
+The final semester of this programme consists of a research internship including a Master’s thesis (NWI-TWM22).
 This internship can be performed at one of the double degree programme universities, but most students choose to perform this internship at another university abroad or at a water management related organisation.

 * European Credit Transfer System (ECTS)

 The workload of an academic year is equivalent to 60 European credits (EC).